Sunil0881/grfolio/README.md

 <li>The hackers can show proof of work</li>
 <li>It is a decentralized medium </li>
 <li> The proof work is created for also the organisers
+ <li> The prrof of work NFT is a Cross-Chain NFT

 <h1>Stacks we used</h1>